github/gh-ost/doc/subsecond-lag.md

 - The "inspected" server (the server `gh-ost` connects to; replica is desired but not mandatory)
 - The `throttle-control-replicas` list

 `gh-ost` uses an internal heartbeat mechanism.
-It injects heartbeat events onto the utility changelog table, then reads those events in the binary log, and compares times.
+It injects heartbeat events onto the utility changelog table, then reads those entries on replicas, and compares times.
 This measurement is on by default and by definition supports sub-second resolution.

 You can explicitly define how frequently will `gh-ost` inject heartbeat events, via `heartbeat-interval-millis`.
 You should set `heartbeat-interval-millis <= max-lag-millis`.
 It still works if not, but loses granularity and effect.